khakhalin/notes/00_books.md

 * [End-to-end machine learning](https://end-to-end-machine-learning.teachable.com) - sorta like a course from Brandon Rohrer

 ## Books
-Currently at: ESLII p101
+Currently at: ESL p139 (Basis expansion)

 (Given in subjective order of my gradual reading)
 * How to think like a computer scientist by Allen B. Downey: ([site](http://openbookproject.net/thinkcs/python/english3e/)) - best intro to Python
 * VLMS (Introduction to Applied Linear Algebra) by Stephen Boyd. [full pdf](http://vmls-book.stanford.edu/)
 * Algorithms by Sedgewick - uses Java, but is exceptionally clearly written
-* ESLII (The Elements of Statistical Learning) by Hastie, Tibshirani, Friedman. ([full pdf](https://web.stanford.edu/~hastie/ElemStatLearn/)) Very extensive, no code, most math is stated but not derived, poor exposition.
-If I could go back in time, I'd bumped ISLR and "Hands-On ML in Python" to this position, and left ESLII for self-study ([ref](https://www.quora.com/How-do-I-learn-the-book-Elements-of-Statistical-Learning-What-books-materials-would-help-beef-up-my-foundations-so-that-I-will-be-able-to-comprehend-the-book-easily)).
-This book should be great for refereshing material though.
+* ESL (The Elements of Statistical Learning) by Hastie, Tibshirani, Friedman. ([full pdf](https://web.stanford.edu/~hastie/ElemStatLearn/)) Very extensive, no code, most math is stated but not derived, poor exposition.
+If I could go back in time, I'd bumped ISLR and "Hands-On ML in Python" to this position, and moved ESL to the "Deeper Refresher" section ([ref](https://www.quora.com/How-do-I-learn-the-book-Elements-of-Statistical-Learning-What-books-materials-would-help-beef-up-my-foundations-so-that-I-will-be-able-to-comprehend-the-book-easily)).
+It's probably a great book to revisit and integrate the material you already know.
 * "The 100 pages ML book" by Andriy Burkov. [full pdf](http://themlbook.com/wiki/doku.php)
 * Deep Learning by Ian Goodfellow et al. [full pdf](http://www.deeplearningbook.org/)
 * Programming in Python: Fluent Python, by Luciano Ramalho (no online version)